oak-security/cosmwasm-security-dojo/challenges/1-storewhat/README.md

 **Wait:exclamation: Don't you want to try it first?** :sunglasses:

-If you ready to learn more about the security issue depicted in this first challeng, please check  [CosmWasm Security Spotlight #1](notion://www.notion.so/Dojo-1d3e575f21de4173a28cade2e67d1796)
+If you ready to learn more about the security issue depicted in this first challeng, please check the [explanation page](EXPLANATION.md) or [CW Security Spotlight #1](testetteste)

 ## Running the tests